helmgast/lore/docs/Topic Maps.md

 Like a wiki, we want as many people as possible to have the possibility to add to our world (topic map).
 But we also need to control access to avoid spamming and destroying data (especially as we probably won't have a revisions system on the topics).
 Additionally, it's great if we can handle if that there is not one unified source of truth about a fictional world.
 Some content is considered canonical, other is community.

-To start with, any editing of data requires a logged in user.
-But a user can have roles defined with paths, meaning that the role applies to interactions on that path (or below the path):

-- Contributor
-- Editor
-- Owner
+In Lore's Topic model, we don't track creators or editors of individual topics, they are all considered a common resource.
+After all, the Topic itself has almost no data.
+The valuable data lies in Occurrences (and less so in other characteristics).
+And each characteristic can have ownership as it will be scoped by the publishing user.
+Additionally, external occurrences of course have ownership that lies outside of Lore.

+While reading any data on Lore is public, editing requires a logged in user.
+Any user is given one or more claims in a format like `role|publisher.com/world`.
+An action is permitted IF the role permits the action, AND the claim path is a prefix to either the ID of the topic OR the ID of a scope that exists on the characteristic being edited.
+A characteristic is a Name, an Occurrence or an Association.

 ### Contributor

 A contributor is a user that is allowed to add content but not change or delete.
 Additionally, contributor content gets a special scope that requires editor action to approve before it becomes part of the general content.

-- Can add occurrences, scoped as `contributed`
-- Can propose edit to existing occurrence, by duplicating existing occurrence and setting scope as `contributed`
-- Can add association between two topics, scoped as `contributed`.
+- Can add a characteristic, scoped with `contributed-content`, if the claim matches the topic ID
-- Can propose edit to association, by duplicating existing association and setting scope as `contributed`
+- Can propose edit to a characterstic, by duplicating the characteristic and setting scope as `contributed-content`
-- Can create new topics within their permitted path.
+- Can create a new topic, if the ID it would get matches the claim
 - Later feature: Can propose words to be marked as topics in the text.
 Tricky as it would require some addressing of words in the text or ability to change the text.

 In addition to contributed scope, we would also add the user-id to the scope.
 Users by default see their own scope, regardless, while other’s won’t see any community-proposed unless they explicitly add it to the filter.
+Also, users have editing rights to their own ID, which means they can edit characteristics they've added.
 When showing contributed edits, if they match another occurrence/association in the topic (using some heuristic), we would show them as overriding the previous in some way, e.g. a simple diff, or showing them next to each other in red and green.

 ### Editor

-- Can edit any topic, occurrence, association within path
-- Has a special action for marking a community-proposed edit to be either community (that is, accepted but not canon) or canon.
+- Can edit any characteristic, including an approval action for `contributed-content` (which just means to change the scope to `community-content` or `canon`).

 ### Owner

-- An owner can edit anything in the path.
-The only difference to an Editor is that an Owner can delete topics.

-### Paths

-All roles applies to a path, and a topic is considered applicable if it's ID path begins with the role's path.
-If multiple roles apply to a path, the highest role will apply.
-Role/path pairs will be added to individual users outside of the topic system.
-They could be added to the JWT (but it might make it too big), otherwise they are fetched from DB/API.
+- Same as editor, but can also delete topics.

+## Multiple publishers and worlds

+When a publisher digitizes their world, a first step is to create as many topics as possible that represents topics in the world, which obviously then are considered canon.
+The topics might be bare (not many characteristics), but that's something the community can help with adding.

+Eventually, we will get the case that contributors want to add new topics, such as their own created character or place, to a world controlled by another publisher.

+The first step is to associate the topic to a world created by original publisher, e.g. associate to topic Eon (`helmgast.se/eon`) with an association that is scoped as `contributed-content`.
+This would mean it shows up in listings of topics under Helmgast's Eon page, but not marked as canon.
+The downside is that the Eon topic might become extremely large.
+If we use the path component `eon` we don't need to create an association, but we have to assume that `eon` path is unique among all publishers.

+By default, new topics are created under the contributor's own domain at a selected path, e.g. `mypub.lore.pub/eon/x`.
+This means if a user visits X, they might leave the Helmgast domain and enter the Mypub domain.

+It's also possible to propose a topic to belong to another publisher, e.g. give it the id `helmgast.se/eon/x`.
+That means giving up any control as the topic id domain determines access rights as well as accessible URL, domain, theming, etc. You could do this by a setting when creating the topic.
+All the characteristics would still be scoped as `contributed-content` and to the publishing user that created it (`user@mybpub.lore.pub`).
+We would default to not showing topics that only have contributed titles, as we would consider them unapproved, but once a user with access to Helmgast approves it, it can show up in listings.

-### Principles
+### Questions

-In Lore's Topic model, we don't track creators or editors of individual topics, they are all considered a shared resource.
-Occurrences is really what has ownership, which is marked by scope (or implicitly based on who controls editing rights on the external resource).
-We are also very careful with deleting data, so once something is contributed, it cannot immediately be removed again without an Owner.

-All creations/edits create a special scope that is identified with your user / publisher identity.
-This is so you and others can easily see what you have contributed.
-You can also add a custom scope to denote that your edits are part of a subset of the total world/topic map that is yours.
-For example, one gaming group can in their gaming world have created new associations that are neither considered canonical nor community.
+- [ ] Can contributors use their own URLs and ID schemes, e.g. random page at their site?
+- [ ] What are the queries needed to perform listings considering above scheme?
+There are e.g. two ways to query topics in a world - all topics linked to "MyWorld" or all topics with an ID containing "myworld".
+- [ ] Associating all articles to a specific world will make that world topic have an very large association list.
+MongoDB has a max size Document size of 16 MB (maybe implying 100k associations as limit).
+Solutions:
+  a) Create one-directional associations specifically for worlds, but we need logic to know when to search the DB for inbound associations instead of just reading the association list.
+  b) Create a faux association built from the path components, e.g. a topic is automatically "part of" any path component in it's ID.
+Problem is, those part components are not globally unique as they lack a domain, so `eon` would have to be unique globally, or we can't assume `mypub.lore.pub/eon/x` is part of `helmgast.se/eon/` (which is hard to argue logically anyway)
+  c) Create a collection of associations, so each association is a document.
+This however creates extra fetching (one query with many documents)
+  d) Force publishers giving away control of their topics to link it to another world.
+- Language is full of disambiguities.
+One such kind is aliases, where multiple names are associated with the same topic.
+The easy way to handle alias would simply be to create a new topic for each alias and link them using associations.
+Problem is that associations and textual links between topics gets fragmented: some might point to an alias and some to the original.
+It would be easy to lose info, or you'd need to graph search all aliases at display time.
+A better approach is to merge them, listing each alternative name as scope alias in the names list.
+You could even leave the text links untouched if you could search alternative names when resolving a link.
+It gets a bit more tricky however when we have multiple publishers.

 ## Combining topic maps with existing CMS